DareData/lp-financial-literacy/README.md

 # lp-financial-literacy

 DareData learning pod for topics on Financial Literacy.

-Currently building.
-This readme will be updated soon-ish (in less than 2 years, at least).
+Currently, we have 4 sections:
+- Budgeting and Saving
+- Investing 101
+- Passive vs. Active Investing
+- Managing Debt

+Looking to add more sections soon!